-Magnolia Health has the technology infrastructure and data analytics capabilities to support goals for quality management and value.
-Magnolia Health's health information systems collect, analyze, integrate, and report encounter data and other types of data to support utilization, complaints/grievances and appeals, care management/coordination, and all quality activities.
-The IT infrastructure integrates data for monitoring, analysis, evaluation, and improvement of the delivery, quality, and appropriateness of health care furnished to all members, including those with special health care needs.
-Magnolia Health IT systems and informatics tools support advanced assessment and improvement of both quality and value, including collection of all quality performance data, with the ability to stratify data at the regional level, across provider types, and across member populations.
-These systems capture, store, and analyze data from internal, subcontractor, and external sources and for effective use through a suite of data informatics and reporting solutions.
+Magnolia Health has the technology infrastructure and data analytics capabilities to support goals for health outcomes, cultural competency and linguistic assistance services, quality management and value.
+Magnolia Health's health information systems collect, analyze, integrate, and report encounter data and other types of data to support quality analysis, demographic analysis, disparity outcomes and analysis, utilization (including but not limited to language services), complaints/grievances and appeals, care management/coordination, and all quality activities.
+The IT infrastructure makes data, including race, ethnicity, language, sexual orientation, and gender identity, available for effective monitoring, analysis, and evaluation toward improving the delivery, quality, and appropriateness of health care furnished to all members, including those with special health care needs.
+Magnolia Health IT systems and informatics tools support advanced assessment and improvement of quality, cultural competency and linguistic assistance services, and value, including collection of all quality performance data, with the ability to stratify data at the regional level, across provider types, and across member populations.
+These systems capture, store, retrieve, and analyze data from internal, subcontractor, and external sources and for effective use through a suite of data informatics and reporting solutions.